Tly1001/sei-group-project-3/README.md

 ## Bugs

-* Home page does not update when posts are made.
-* Friends sidebar does not show names.
+**Friends sidebar does not show names.**

+The limitation here was with the architecture of the user schema.
+In hindsight I would have brought up messaging requirements in the initial planning process.

-* Message deleting only deletes for user and not recipent.
+**Message deleting only deletes for user and not recipent.**

+My issue with this was the logic of the messages itself.
+I created a property in the user schema for messages, when a message is sent a message is then saved into both users.
+The difficulty was finding the exact message in the other users message array.

 ---